akhikhl/unpuzzle/README.md

   ]
 }
 ```
-Here is the detailed description of configuration options:
+Here is the detailed description of configuration properties:

+- **localMavenRepositoryDir** - java.io.File, optional, default value is `new File(System.getProperty('user.home'), '.m2/repository')`.
+  Defines which local directory is used as local maven repository for installation of eclipse artifacts.

+- **unpuzzleDir** - java.io.File, optional, default value is `new File(System.getProperty('user.home'), '.unpuzzle')`.
+  Defines which local directory is used for caching downloaded eclipse distributions.
+  unpuzzleDir can be safely deleted from the file system any time.
+Unpuzzle re-creates this directory
+  and downloads eclipse distributions into it as needed.

 - **selectedEclipseVersion** - string, optional, default value is '4.3'.
-When specified, defines which version of eclipse is to be downloaded and installed
-  by Unpuzzle tasks.
+  Defines which version of eclipse is to be downloaded and installed by Unpuzzle tasks.

 - **eclipseVersion** - function(String, Closure), multiplicity 0..n.
 When called, defines version-specific configuration.
 Unpuzzle configuration may contain multiple
   version-specific configurations.
 Only one version-specific configuration is "active" - this is defined by selectedEclipseVersion.